LeoTurnell-Ritson/gapi/README.md

     }
     db.AutoMigrate(&User{})

-    // Add the REQUIRED Gorm middleware
+    // Add the REQUIRED Gorm middleware.
     r.Use(gorest.GormMiddleware(db))
+    // Allternatively, you can use add the
+    // middleware via the gorest.Config struct when registering endpoints,
+    // avoiding polluting the global route handlers.
+For example:
+    // gorest.Rest[User](r, "/users", &gorest.Config{
+    //      Handlers: []gin.HandlerFunc{GormHandlerFunc(db)},
+    // })

     // Register the all endpoints, GET, POST, PUT and DELETE, for the User struct
     // in one call: